trackit/aws-clean-untagged-resources/README.md

 ## 📚 Usage

-The project is using Lambda to periodically check your AWS account for untagged EC2 and RDS instances.
+The project is using Lambda to periodically check your AWS account for untagged or not persistent EC2, RDS & ECS with Fargate resources.
 It has 3 possible behavior:
 - *NOTIFY*: This mode will scan for untagged EC2/RDS instances and send a message on your Slack workspace
 - *STOP*: This mode will scan for untagged EC2/RDS instances and stop them